workshop-maybe/sk001-marlowe-badbet/README.md

 * Paste to https://alpha.marlowe.iohkdev.io/#/simulation
 * Click on the "Send Contract to Blockly" icon
 * Revise this contract to handle cases when parties disagree.
+* When you're done, you can open a pull request to submit your changes to this contract.